wsyCUHK/SACCT/README.md

 # SACCT

 ## Introduction
-This is the code and data gerenation for our paper submitted to xxx "xxx".
+This is the implementations related to our paper "xxx", submitted to xxx.